Talalahmed409/Employment-Match/README.md

    - Review logs for specific errors

 3. **Authentication**

    - Ensure SECRET_KEY is set
    - Check JWT token format
    - Verify user exists in database

+4. **Docker Issues**
+   - Check Docker and Docker Compose are installed
+   - Verify ports are not in use
+   - Check container logs with `docker-compose logs`

 ### Getting Help